Now I'm ready for an alternative

 - Have been recommended for blood thinning medicines by their doctor

-- Can take warfarin but need an alternative
+- Can take short term blood thinners but need an alternative

 People may need an alternative to warfarin for any one of these reasons: